Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Let’s start with something we can use to brew coffee and move on from there.

 Farberware Classic Stainless Steel Yosemite 8-Cup Coffee Percolator: Here is a link to my own percolator.
-It is about $20 and without question, it makes great coffee.
+It makes great coffee.
 I also own this manual coffee grinder and starting using it a couple of weeks ago when my electric grinder went T.U.: Hario Ceramic Coffee Mill.
 Note that whole beans store well when sealed in a Mason Jar (see How to Use a FoodSaver for Vacuum Canning).

 Coleman Mini Lantern: You already know that I have a think about flashlights but this is a slightly different take on portable lighting.
 It is 7.5 inches tall lantern and weighs just seven ounces, including batteries.
 And boy does it give off light.
 Inexpensive plus, it is a genuine Coleman.